AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/05_SPARK.rst

 Ghost Code
 ----------

-Adding contracts and assertions in a piece of code can be viewed as embedded the implementation and verification on the same program.
+Adding contracts and assertions in a piece of code can be viewed as embedding the implementation and verification on the same program.
 It may be useful to designate some entities are being solely written for the purpose of the verification, and to be stripped from the program if said verification has to be removed, for example for final deployment.

-Most Ada entities can be declared with ghost mode, for example types, subprograms and variables.
+Most Ada entities can be declared with *ghost* mode, for example types, subprograms and variables.
 A ghost entity cannot be used to produce non-ghost results for the program.
 However, ghost code can be interlaced with non ghost code as long as the ghost computation doesn't influence the non ghost one.